LogYard/SplashPage/README.md

 # <img width='20px' src='./public/Icon.png'/> Demo Our Product

-We created a demo project for you to easily test our product's logging functionality and use our frontend manager/visualizer.
+We created a demo project for you to easily test our product's logging functionality and use our GUI.
 Follow the steps below in order to properly run the demo.

 1. LogYard